Edward Harrison (British administrator)

-Edward Harrison (3 December 1674 – 28 November 1732) was a naval officer and official of the East India Company and British politician who sat in the House of Commons from 1717 to 1726.
+Edward Harrison (3 December 1674 – 28 November 1732) was a British colonial administrator and politician who sat in the House of Commons of Great Britain from 1717 to 1726.
 He served as the President of Madras from 11 July 1711 to 8 January 1717.

 Early life

 Edward Harrison was born in England to Richard Harrison and Audrey Villiers daughter of George Villiers, 4th Viscount Grandison.
 He went to India as a purser, and became a captain of ships trading with China.
 He was Captain of the East Indiaman Gosfright in 1701, and of the Kent in 1709.
 Sometime before 1708 he married Frances Bray, daughter of Reginald Bray of Great Barrington, Gloucestershire.
 Her brothers Edmund and William Bray were Members of Parliament.

 Tenure as President of Madras

 Harrison was appointed Governor and Commander in Chief of the Madras Presidency in 1711.
 During his time in office he undertook a major rebuilding of the settlement.
 He dealt with several incidents, including the putting down of a minor revolt.
 The East India Company presented him with a sword of honour.